prisma-labs/graphql-framework-experiment/docs/guides/cli.md

 nexus dev
 ```

 This is just a convenience.
-It is equivilant to:
+It is equivalent to:

 <div class="TightRow">